MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_DEMO.md

 #### Preparation Steps

-1. Ensure that you have cloned the 20480C directory from GitHub (**https://github.com/MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/tree/master/Allfiles**).
+1. Ensure that you have cloned the 20480C directory from GitHub **(https://github.com/MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/tree/master/Allfiles)**.
 It contains the code segments for the labs and demos in this course.
-2. Browse to **Allfiles/Mod01/Democode**, and then open the **DemoWebSite - Complete.sln** file.
+2. Browse to **[Repository Root]/Allfiles/Mod01/Democode**, and then open the **DemoWebSite - Complete.sln** file.
 3. Run the **DemoWebSite - Complete.sln** application.
 4. In Microsoft Edge, on the address bar, note the port number that appears after **http://localhost:**.
 You will use this port number during this demonstration.
 5. Close Microsoft Edge.